-Ш Does your IPad have all school required apps installed for the start of the 2023?
-Do you have a protective case that covers/folds across the screen entirely?
-Do you have a minimum of 8G of space (after the installation of school required apps & any personal apps) available for school use?
-All iPad content is to be G rated.
-Is your iPad charged 100% ready for school each day?
-There is no access to chargers at school!
-Do you turn off all notifications/alerts during school hours?
-Have you accessed Compass with your parents to sign the school's Acceptable Use Agreement 2023?
-Have you set-up your iPad's passcode lock with your parents?
-Do they know your
+- Does your iPad have all school required apps installed for the start of the 2024? - □ Do you have a protective case that covers/folds across the screen entirely? - □ Do you have a minimum of 8G of space (after the installation of school required apps & any personal apps) available for school use?
+All iPad content is to be G rated. - □ Is your iPad charged 100% ready for school each day?
+There is no access to chargers at school! - Do you turn off all notifications/alerts during school hours? - □ Have you accessed Compass with your parents to sign the school's Acceptable Use Agreement for 2024? - □ Have you set-up your iPad's passcode lock with your parents?
+Do they know your code?